Posted by DH on December 13, 2004

 In Reply to: A thought posted by al on December 13, 2004

-: : : : : : : There is a phrase in my mind that I can never use: [n-word] rich.
+: : : : : : : There is a phrase in my mind that I can never use: [word removed in order to comply with Google's Publisher Policy] rich.
 It means having superficial wealth: car, clothes, etc., but not house, investments, savings.
 Does anyone have a similar phrase which would be more suitable for gentile society?

 : : : : : : : Sorry if anyone is offended.
 I hope this will be looked on as academic and not vulgar.